Foreign Legion Recruiting Group: Foreign Legion Information Posts

-The mission of the Foreign Legion Information Posts (PILE) in Paris (3 posts), Lille, Nantes, Paris - Fort Neuf de Vincennes, Paris, Paris, Strasbourg, Bordeaux, Lyon, Marseilles, Nice, Perpignan, Toulouse, consist of maintaining a quality recruitment that minimizes the circle of francophones while simultaneously maintaining diversity by the multiple presence of various origins.
+The mission of the Foreign Legion Information Posts (PILE) in Paris (3 posts), Lille, Nantes, Paris - Fort Neuf de Vincennes, Paris, Paris, Strasbourg, Bordeaux, Lyon, Marseille, Nice, Perpignan, Toulouse, consist of maintaining a quality recruitment that minimizes the circle of francophones while simultaneously maintaining diversity by the multiple presence of various origins.

 The PILE, unlike the recruiting posts of the remainder of the French Army, uses civilian services and military resources to launch activities that would attract potential candidates through expositions, mobile information trucks and other mobile information posts.
 The Foreign Legion only recruits in France.
 The Foreign Legion will not obtain permanent visas for prospective recruits to travel to France, nor finance any voyage to France.

-Recruiting Company of the Foreign Legion (C.R.L.E)
+Recruiting Company of the Foreign Legion (CRLE)

-The C.R.L.E, The Recruiting Company of the Foreign Legion, is responsible for:
+The Recruiting Company of the Foreign Legion (CRLE), is responsible for: